11 Things that Might Happen to Your Body if You Switch from Coffee to Tea

 You’ll be better hydrated

 Despite what you may have heard about caffeine as a diuretic, coffee helps keep you hydrated.
 Your body still holds about a third of the liquid in a cup of coffee, which isn’t much less than the half-cup would hold from an 8-ounce glass of water.
 Still, tea’s lower caffeine content could make it a bit better for hydration, helping your whole body feel better.
 “You don’t tend to get dizzy.
 Your skin looks better when you’re better hydrated, and your whole body functions better,” says Angelone.
 “It basically detoxifies the blood.”
-Learn some amazing benefits of black tea in particular.
+If you find you still need your daily java fix, try these 11 ways to make your coffee habit healthier.